Syndromes That May Qualify for Disability Benefits

 Can a Child Get SSI Disability for Fetal Alcohol Syndrome (FAS)?

-Whether a child can get disability benefits for FAS depends on the severity of the symptoms and how they limit the child.
+Whether a child can get disability benefits for FAS depends on the severity of the symptoms.

 -